 We can finally welcome you back to Learn to Swim!
-Queen's Leisure Centre is ready, the teachers are ready, so we can't wait to see you at lessons starting Mon 27 July.
+Queen's Leisure Centre is ready, the teachers are ready, so we can't wait to see you at your lessons.

 Everyone on Learn to Swim sessions will be contacted by telephone and text over the next week, allowing you to discuss your lesson, any concerns and we will talk you through how we have had to change our lessons to ensure your safety is our priority.

-See the video below to give you a preview of what changes have been made to ensure your safety during lessons.
+See the video below to give you a preview of what changes have been made to ensure your safety during lessons, please note the video was recorded pre-face covering.
+We now require adults to wear face-covering when in the centre.

 Frequently asked questions